sych74/PoGoMapWiki/Google-Maps-API:-a-brief-guide-to-your-own-key.md

 <p>
 <img src="https://i.imgur.com/Oc10qJ9.png">
 </p>
-Step 4] An pop-up box will appear with you new API-Key! save this key and you can now close your browser.
+Step 4] Get your key and enable the Javascript API!
+An pop-up box will appear with you new API-Key!
+Save this Key ID.
+It is required for later in the Heroku configuration.
+One last step in the Google API dialogue before you leave, you need to enable the Google Maps JavaScript API to make available your newly generated key to outside services.
+This is accomplished by searching for Google Maps Javascript API in the search dialogue on the dev network homepage.
+Then enable it.
+This will prevent browser console errors in the future that say "ApiNotActivatedMapError."
+Now close the Google dev window.
 <p>
 <img src="https://i.imgur.com/D1K26f8.png">
 </p>